github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ruby server.rb
    ```

-2. When you installed the app on your account, you granted the app access to one or more repositories.
-In one of those repositories, create a new pull request.
+1. In the repository where you added the `myfile.rb` file, create a new pull request.
-3. In the pull request you just created, navigate to the **Checks** tab.
+1. In the pull request you just created, navigate to the **Checks** tab.
 You should see annotations for each of the errors that RuboCop found.
 Also notice the "Fix this" button that you created by adding a requested action.

 ## Step 2.6.
 Automatically fix RuboCop errors